secworks/blake2s/README.md

 The core API follows the description in the Blake2s paper and the RFC, with separate calls to init(), update() and finish() the processing.
-(Note that finish() is called final() in the paper and the RFC, but finish() is a reserved word in Verilog).
+(Note that finish() is called final() in the paper and the RFC, but final() is a reserved word in Verilog).

-One must always perform a init() operation before any update() or finish() operations.
+One must always perform a init() operation separately, before any update() or finish() operations.
 One must also always perform a finish() operation to get the final digest.

 For messages smaller than a single 64 byte block, update() should not be called.
 Instead finish() should be called.
 It is the callers